wp-plugins/urilv-feed/readme.txt

 3. Configure your feed from the new URI.LV Settings submenu

 == Changelog ==

+= 1.2.1 =
+* The plugin now deletes all of its settings when the user disconnects from URI.LV.

 = 1.2 =
 * Now supports custom hostnames.